plone/documentation/develop/addons/components/genericsetup.rst

     The code can handle both.

-Missing upgrade procedure
+Missing Upgrade Procedure
 =========================

 In the Add-ons control panel you may see a warning that your add-on package is `missing an upgrade procedure <http://stackoverflow.com/questions/15316583/how-to-define-a-procedure-to-upgrade-an-add-on>`_.

 This means you need to write some `Upgrade steps`_.

-Uninstall profile
+Uninstall Profile
 =================

 For the theory, see `<http://blog.keul.it/2013/05/how-to-make-your-plone-add-on-products.html>`_